 This role grants access to every organization or service level feature.
 A user with this role can perform all administrative actions at organization level, like creating or updating tenants, managing users, viewing audit logs, and so on.
 There can be multiple users with this role.
 All users within the Administrator group are granted this role.
 Click here for information about user groups.

-It has the following permissions, which cannot be changed.
+It includes the following permissions, which cannot be changed.

 Usage Charts & Graphs

 This is the default role assigned to people invited to join the organization.
 This role grants read-only access to some Cloud Portal functionalities, such as Resource Center, Licenses, Users or Tenants.
 All users in the Automation Users, Automation Developers and Everyone groups are granted this role.
 Click here for information about user groups.

 The role includes the following permissions which cannot be changed.

 Usage Charts & Graphs

 Service level roles control access rights within each service.
 The permissions for each service are managed within the service itself, and not in Cloud Portal.
 You can explicitly assign a role for every user or you can use user groups.

 Adding users to a group grants them access to all services which reference that group.
 The level of access to a service/folder is determined by the roles assigned to that group in the service.

 Tenant Level Roles